Kooven47/COP4520-Assignment1/README.md

 I fill an array with size 10^8 with 0s, with each index representing the primality of that number, marking them as not prime.
 I then mark every odd number, as well as 2, with 1 (prime).
 I loop from 3, incrementing by 2 to only consider odd numbers, up to the square root of 10^8.
 In that loop, if the current number is marked as prime, I mark all of its multiples as nonprime, going from that number squared up to 10^8, incrementing by that number times 2 every time.
 This inner loop is what I focused on parallelizing, utilizing all 8 threads equally.
-The execution time for this method is about 1.2 seconds on my computer
+<br> The execution time for this method is about 1.2 seconds on my computer

 Previously, I had the same approach but checking all numbers rather than just odds.
-The execution time for this method was about 1.4 seconds on my computer.
+<br> The execution time for this method was about 1.4 seconds on my computer.

-This was the first time where I searced for better priamlity testing and came across the Sieve of Eratosthenes and decided to implement it.
+This was the first time where I searced for better primality testing and came across the Sieve of Eratosthenes and decided to implement it.
 Before, I would always execute the inner loop and then check with an if statement for the inner number being prime.
 This led to a lot of unnecessary work/looping.
-The execution time for this method was about 3.0 seconds on my computer.
+<br> The execution time for this method was about 3.0 seconds on my computer.

 The first approach I had was the classic looping until sqrt(n) for every integer to check if it was prime.
-This was very slow, especially since it considered even numbers and other numbers that are "obviously" prime.
+This was EXTREMELY slow, especially since it considered even numbers and other numbers that are "obviously" prime.
-The execution time for this method was about INSERT HERE seconds on my computer.
+<br> The execution time for this method was about 19 minutes on my computer.

 ## Proof of Correctness and Equal Utilization
 The Sieve of Eratosthenes is a well-known and proven method for finding prime numbers.
 My odd only variation is trivially correct because every even number is divisible by 2, and therefore not prime (except for 2).